aio-libs/aiohttp/docs/web_reference.rst

       router for your application).

-RequestHandlerFactory
-^^^^^^^^^^^^^^^^^^^^^
+Server
+^^^^^^

 A protocol factory compatible with :meth:`~asyncio.AbstreactEventLoop.create_server`.

-   .. class:: RequestHandlerFactory
+.. class:: Server

-      RequestHandlerFactory is responsible for creating HTTP protocol objects that can handle HTTP connections.
+   The class is responsible for creating HTTP protocol objects that can handle HTTP connections.

-      .. attribute:: RequestHandlerFactory.connections
+   .. attribute:: Server.connections

       List of all currently opened connections.

    .. attribute:: requests_count

       Amount of processed requests.

       .. versionadded:: 1.0

-      .. coroutinemethod:: RequestHandlerFactory.shutdown(timeout)
+   .. coroutinemethod:: Server.shutdown(timeout)

       A :ref:`coroutine<coroutine>` that should be called to close all opened connections.

-      .. coroutinemethod:: RequestHandlerFactory.finish_connections(timeout)
+   .. coroutinemethod:: Server.finish_connections(timeout)

       .. deprecated:: 1.2

          A deprecated alias for :meth:`shutdown`.

+   .. versionchanged:: 1.2

+      ``Server`` was called ``RequestHandlerFactory`` before ``aiohttp==1.2``.

+      The rename has no deprecation period but it's safe: no user should instantiate the class by hands.

 Router